psf/black/README.md

 * numeric literals are now formatted by *Black* (#452, #461, #464, #469):

   * numeric literals are normalized to include `_` separators on Python 3.6+ code

+  * added `--skip-numeric-underscore-normalization` to disable the above behavior and leave numeric underscores as they were in the input

   * code with `_` in numeric literals is recognized as Python 3.6+